Skip to content

 Corporate Movement — Westlands, Upper Hill, Gigiri

 Regional CEO at the Tribe Hotel in Gigiri for a five-day schedule.
 Meetings along Waiyaki Way and Chiromo Lane.
 Lunch at Talisman in Karen.
-Afternoon at Britam Tower in Upper Hill, followed by an evening reception at Garden City.
+Afternoon at Britam Tower in Upper Hill, then an evening reception at Garden City.
 Return before dark — which matters here.
-Every route driven in advance.
-The detail varies timing and approach daily.
+Every route is driven in advance, and the detail varies timing and approach daily.
 Repetition is what surveillance teams look for.
 We break it.

 Residential Protection — Runda, Karen, or Lavington